sjfke/Merovingian/README.md

 It communicates with the other containers over the Docker `dev_net` network.

-The local `alpine\repo` folder is mounted in a `devel` account and provide access to run the source code.
+The local `alpine\repo` folder is mounted in a `devel` account and provides access to run the source code.

 ```console
 PS1> docker compose up -d dbgate